- Oops!Something went wrong.Please try again later.

 How Have the Numbers Shaped Up for Capital Southwest?

-For Capital Southwest, the Most Accurate Estimate is the same as the Zacks Consensus Estimate, suggesting that there are no recent analyst views which differ from what have been considered to derive the consensus estimate.
-This has resulted in an Earnings ESP of 0%.
+For Capital Southwest, the Most Accurate Estimate is higher than the Zacks Consensus Estimate, suggesting that analysts have recently become bullish on the company's earnings prospects.
+This has resulted in an Earnings ESP of +4.24%.

-So, this combination makes it difficult to conclusively predict that Capital Southwest will beat the consensus EPS estimate.
+So, this combination indicates that Capital Southwest will most likely beat the consensus EPS estimate.

 Does Earnings Surprise History Hold Any Clue?